 In fifth grade when the students study Greek history, there is a focus on beauty, form, and athleticism in Movement.
 The year culminates in a Greek Olympiad where fifth grade classes from several regional Waldorf schools gather to compete in a two-day pentathlon.
 The Games, designed to imitate the ancient Greek contests, allow students to engage in the five Olympic events: long jump, javelin, discus, foot racing, and wrestling.
 Teams are comprised of students from each of the schools, providing not only athletic competition, but also the opportunity for fellowship and society amongst new friends.

 MIDDLE SCHOOL SPORTS

 CWS offers Middle School students the opportunity to participate in after-school sports.
-This year Mr. MacDonald will coach the boys in the fall soccer season, and he will coach girls' soccer in the spring.
+This year Mr. Wilkinson will coach the boys in the fall soccer season, and he will coach girls' soccer in the spring.
 Boys' and girls' basketball occurs in the winter.
 The students enjoy working together on a team and gaining proficiency in an athletic sport, and are enthusiastically cheered on by the community.

 Contact Andrew Wilkinson for futher information on game times or practice schedules at: firstname.lastname@example.org